Nizar Najib

 Mohamad Nizar bin Mohamad Najib (born 11 May 1978) is a Malaysian politician who has served as Member of the Pahang State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under Menteri Besar Wan Rosdy Wan Ismail since December 2022 and Member of the Pahang State Legislative Assembly (MLA) for Peramu Jaya since November 2022.
 He is a member of the United Malays National Organisation (UMNO), a component party of the BN coalition.
-He is also the son of Najib Razak, the 6th and former Prime Minister.